University of Bath: Sports and TeamBath

-Students' Union
+Students' union

-The University of Bath Students' Union (formerly BUSU) known as The SU University of Bath has been recognised by the NUS as one of the top three in the UK.
-The current SU president is Alexander Robinson.
+The University of Bath Students' Union, (formerly BUSU), now known as The SU University of Bath, has been recognised by the NUS as one of the top three in the UK.
+The SU is led by 6 Student officers.

 The SU runs over 100 clubs and societies including sports clubs, cultural, arts, interest and faith societies.
 Some notable examples are: